Code examples / Computer Vision / Distilling Vision Transformers

 • ViT models are initialized with a combination of different initializers including truncated normal, random normal, Glorot uniform, etc. If you're looking for end-to-end reproduction of the original results, don't forget to initialize the ViTs well.

-• If you want to explore the pre-trained DeiT models in TensorFlow and Keras with code for fine-tuning, check out these models on TF-Hub.
+• If you want to explore the pre-trained DeiT models in Keras with code for fine-tuning, check out these models on TF-Hub.

 Acknowledgements

 • Ross Wightman for keeping timm updated with readable implementations.
-I referred to the implementations of ViT and DeiT a lot during implementing them in TensorFlow.
+I referred to the implementations of ViT and DeiT a lot during implementing them in Keras.

 • Aritra Roy Gosthipaty who implemented some portions of the ViTClassifier in another project.